View our EdD Early Childhood specialization completion requirements

 Discover career opportunities in your area that match your interests.

-Human services professionals who want to expand their subject matter expertise and prepare for new career opportunities often consider earning a Doctor of Human Services or PhD in Human Services degree.
-If you’re among that group of dedicated professionals and have decided to start your journey to one of these top degrees, you may be wondering which one is right for you: a professional doctorate or PhD?
+Human services professionals who want to expand their subject matter expertise and prepare for new career opportunities often consider earning a Doctor of Human Services (DHS) or PhD in Human Services degree.
+If you’re among that group of dedicated professionals and have decided to start your journey to one of these top degrees, you may be wondering which one is right for you: a professional doctorate or a PhD.

-Walden’s DHS online professional doctorate in human services degree program focuses on applied research and the application of evidence-based practices in the field, Dr. Wilkinson says.
-“The research focus and the research studies are really focused on the gap in practice, as opposed to the PhD, which is [focused on] a gap in literature.”
+Walden’s DHS online professional doctorate in human services degree program focuses on applied research and the application of evidence-based practices in the field.
+The research focus and studies are directed toward addressing gaps in practice, as opposed to the PhD, which focuses on gaps in literature.

 Other Doctor of Human Services differentiators include: